Putin says Russia wants a buffer zone in Ukraine's Kharkiv but has no plans to capture the city

 Ukrainian troops were fighting Friday to halt Russian advances in Kharkiv region that began late last week.

-By starting a new offensive in the north of Kharkiv region on May 10, Russian troops “expanded the zone of active hostilities by almost 70 kilometers,” in an effort to force Ukraine spread its forces and use the reserve troops, Ukraine’s military chief Oleksandr Syrskyi said Friday.
+By starting the new offensive, Russian troops “expanded the zone of active hostilities by almost 70 kilometers” (about 45 miles), in an effort to force Ukraine to spread its forces and use reserve troops, Ukraine’s military chief, Col. Gen. Oleksandr Syrskyi, said Friday.
+In the Kharkiv region, Russian forces have advanced 10 kilometers from the border, President Volodymyr Zelenskyy told reporters on Friday.

+Separately, in his strongest remarks yet on Ukraine’s upcoming peace conferences slated for next month, Putin said it was a vain attempt to enforce terms of a peaceful settlement on Russia.
+Putin emphasized that Russia wasn’t invited to the Swiss-hosted meeting.

+He said that Russia was ready for talks but shrugged off Ukrainian Zelenskyy’s peace formula as wishful thinking.
+He said that prospective peace talks could be based on a draft deal that was negotiated by Russia and Ukraine during their Istanbul talks in 2022.

-Meanwhile, the drone raids on Crimea marked Kyiv's attempt to strike back during Moscow's offensive in northeastern Ukraine, which has added to the pressure on outnumbered and outgunned Ukrainian forces who are waiting for delayed deliveries of crucial weapons and ammunition from Western partners.
+Meanwhile, the drone raids on Crimea marked Kyiv's attempt to strike back during Moscow's offensive in northeastern Ukraine, which has added to the pressure on outnumbered and outgunned Ukrainian forces, which are waiting for delayed deliveries of crucial weapons and ammunition from Western partners.

 A Ukrainian intelligence official confirmed to The Associated Press that Ukraine’s Security Service and Military Intelligence conducted a joint operation to strike Russia’s military infrastructure sites in Novorossiysk, on the Black Sea coast, and occupied Sevastopol.
-The official spoke on condition of anonymity because they were not authorized to comment publicly.
+The official spoke on condition of anonymity, because they weren't authorized to comment publicly.

 The operation targeted ships and vessels of the Russian Black Sea Fleet and was conducted by aerial drones built in Ukraine, the official said.